hpi-dhc/jointly/README.rst

 Features
 --------

-* detect and compare shakes in multiple sensor data streams
+* Detect and compare shakes in multiple sensor data streams
-* remove temporal offsets in the data
+* Remove temporal offsets in the data
-* remove clock speed offsets by stretching the data
+* Remove clock speed offsets by stretching the data

 Installation
 ------------